 Writing The Rules For Your Instagram Competition

-The rules need to be clear, written down and published on your competition page.
+The rules need to be clear, written down and published on your competition page (your competition page will be critical to the success of your campaign, so if you haven’t created one before, use this tool to help side-step the hassle of building one from scratch).
 Make sure you make them simple because you don’t want to be spending your time checking that every entrant has met the criteria (or answering dozen’s of enquiries).
 And when publishing details of the competition on Instagram, always refer people back to the full, written rules on your competition page.

 When it comes to Instagram, one of the best competition types is to get people to post something on a theme, with a specific hashtag that you set in advance.
 This type of user-generated content is great as it gets people engaged in Instagram and also gives the competition the opportunity to go viral.